 Have a safe summer: Learn about Zika virus and pregnancy

-Summer is here, and so are the pesky mosquitos.
+Summer is here and so are the pesky mosquitoes.
 For women who are trying to conceive, they’re more than just a nuisance.
 In some areas, mosquitos may carry a virus that can cause a devastating disease in a developing fetus.
-If you’re TTC, it’s important to arm yourself with information about the link between Zika virus and pregnancy.
+If you’re trying to conceive it’s important to arm yourself with information about the link between Zika virus and pregnancy.

 The latest news on Zika virus and pregnancy

-The U.S. Centers for Disease Control and Prevention continuously monitors global Zika virus outbreaks and has set guidelines for couples who are TTC, as well as women who are already pregnant.
+The U.S. Centers for Disease Control and Prevention continuously monitors global Zika virus outbreaks and has set guidelines for couples who are Trying to Conceive, as well as women who are already pregnant.
 If you’re worried about Zika virus and pregnancy, check out the CDC’s map of high- and minimal-risk areas where extra precautions should be taken.

 Texas is marked as a Zika zone on the map because several cases of Zika virus have been reported in Brownsville since November 2016.
 Right now, the Dallas-Fort Worth metroplex and the rest of Texas are not high-risk areas.

 If you’re considering travel to any area where Zika has been identified, keep these CDC guidelines in mind.

 - Couples who are Trying to Conceive and planning to undergo fertility treatment should not travel to high-risk areas, unless it cannot be avoided.